eLearning-BS23/moodle-block_dashboardchart/README.md

 # Custom Block Dashboard Chart

 Dashboard Chart plugin is a block plugin in moodle.
 This Plugin helps to generate different types of charts.
-The custom styling is yet to be done.
+The custom styling is not functional yet.
+It will be updated shortly.

 # Leaderboard Types